-Michelsen Island is almost devoid of land vegetation, although on the rocks there are extensive communities of lichens dominated by nitrophilous crustose species.
+Michelsen Island has little land vegetation, although on the rocks there are extensive communities of lichens dominated by nitrophilous crustose species.
 These are also widespread on Fredriksen Island and elsewhere on bird-influenced cliffs and rocks near the shore.
-The most diverse vegetation on Powell Island occurs on the two promontories and associated scree west of Falkland
+The most diverse vegetation on Powell Island occurs on the two promontories and associated scree west of Falkland Harbour.

-Harbour.
 Here, and on Christoffersen Island and the northern part of Fredriksen Island, moss banks with underlying peat occur.
 Wet areas support stands of moss carpet.
 There are extensive areas of the nitrophilous macroalga Prasiola crispa associated with the penguin colonies in the area.
 Snow algae are prominent on the ice piedmont and snow patches in late summer.
+Use of satellite remote sensing techniques (Normalised Difference Vegetation Index) showed the area of green vegetation within the ASPA to be 0.8 km (c.
+3% of the ASPA area).